Casablanca Release Notes¶

 ONAP releases are specified by a list of project artifact versions in a manifest.

 Each project provides detailed release notes and prepends to these if/when any updated versions the project team believes are compatible with a major release are made available.

 ONAP Casablanca Release provides multiple documents including the following:

 - A high level architecture view of how components relate to each other.

 - A collection of documentation provided by each project.

 - The developer wiki remains a good source of information on meeting plans and notes from committees, project teams and community events.

 ONAP has adopted the CII Best Practice Badge Program.
-The goal of the Beijing release is for all ONAP projects to be close to achieving a CII Passing badge.
+The goal of the Casablanca release is for all ONAP projects to be close to achieving a CII Passing badge.